Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-11/README.md

 ## Extending Phaser's classes

 The Phaser's classes exist for you to use.
 You can use them as is.
-That is just make an instance and you're good to go.

 In some cases they also may not have all of the functionality that you might need for your uses.
 In these cases you can add new properties and methods by creating a new class that extends one of the Phaser classes.

+### Extending Phaser.Scene

+Phaser games are made up of Scenes.
+A scene represents one view of a game.
+A game might have a scene for preloading, a scene that displays a menu, and a scene to play the game.

+Each of these scenes would need custom code that is unique to each.
+A good way to organize code around this is to create custom classes that extend Phaser.Scene.